Ready for a new adventure? Let our trip planner guide you to unforgettable experiences, your way.

 ---|---|

-As we will be exploring the highlight of our overall journey, today, we will spend the day exploring Makalu Base Camp.
+As we explore the highlight of our overall journey today, we will spend the day at Makalu Base Camp.
 We will see the breathtaking views of Mount Makalu, Everest, Lhotse, and Baruntse.
 We will hike to the edge of the glacier to see the ice formations and the frozen beauty of the Barun Valley.
 You will be amazed by the surrounding landscape, which is rugged, with massive rock walls, hanging glaciers, and moraine fields.
-We may also meet mountaineers preparing to ascent to Makalu.
+We may also meet mountaineers preparing to ascend to Makalu.
 In the evening, we will return to our tea house and rest for the descent ahead.

 Itinerary Fact | Details |